The-Yak-Collective/lunchtime-tickets/README.md

 2. Set up the follwing *repo* secrets in Settings > Security > Secrets > Actions:

 	- `ACCESS_TOKEN` - A GitHub access token with the `repo` scope.
-(Yes, this is much broader than we need.
-Unfortunately GitHub doesn't offer a scope that's restricted only to issues.
-We can't use the automatically generated `GITHUB_TOKEN` here, as we *want* some flows to cause others - in particular the `issue-to-discord` action - to be run.)
+This is used for those cases where we *want* some action to cause other actions to run (in particular the `issue-to-discord` action), and thus can't use the built-in `GITHUB_TOKEN`.
 	- `DISCORD_CHANNEL` - The Discord channel you want ticket notifications to be posted in.
 	- `GMAIL_USER` - The Gmail username that should be scanned for incoming tickets (see "Issues from Gmail", below).
 	- `GMAIL_PASS` - A [Gmail App Password](https://support.google.com/mail/answer/185833) for the above account.
-	- `REPO_NAME` - The (forked) repo name, including the user/org part.
-For example, `The-Yak-Collective/lunchtime-tickets`.

 ### Daily Issues to Discord

-This action requires `DISCORD_CHANNEL` and `REPO_NAME`.
+This action requires `DISCORD_CHANNEL`.
 It posts a daily summary of all open issues to the specified channel.

 ### Issue to Discord